 - Your dealer may also be able to help advise you on purchasing and installing a dashcam

 RSA Motability and the Scheme

-RSA Motability (RSAM) is just one of the many benefits of being a Motability Scheme customer.
+The insurance provided by RSA Motability (RSAM) is just one of the many benefits of being a Motability Scheme customer.
 Other things included with your Motability Scheme car, scooter or powered wheelchair include servicing and maintenance, breakdown cover, access to various car adaptations and the option to get a brand new vehicle every three years when you renew your lease.

 The Motability Scheme enables disabled people and their families to access a brand new car or scooter, by exchanging their mobility allowance to lease the vehicle of their choice.
 Find out more: